Europe > 🇮🇹 Italy > Catania (CTA)

 The Car or no Car advice for Catania can be broken down into three similar questions - do you need a car in Catania ; is it worth it (based on costs), and ultimately - should you rent one? (a balance of the two).

-🚆 🚌⛴️ Do we need to rent a car in Catania ?
+🚆 🚌⛴️ Do you need to rent a car in Catania ?

 🇮🇹 Mode